-Configuring the network connection
+2.2.3.1 Configuring the network connection

-- 1. Navigate to Network > Connections > Network Connections.
+- 1. Navigate to Network > Connections > Network Connections. - 2.
+To create a new network connection, click 🕒 (Create a new item) in the item list bar.

 The Network Connection dialog opens.
 It allows you to configure a network connection.